YevheniiSatov/Dao-project-for-the-portfolio-DAO-system-of-prijects-/README.md

 ### Running the Application

 The main entry point for the application is the `Main` class.
 You can run the application by executing the `Main` class.
 The GUI will start, and you can manage projects through the interface.

+##Usage
+1. Add Project:

+Fill in the "Project Name", "Project Area", and "Project Cost" fields.
+Click "Add Project".
+2. View Project:

+Enter the "Project Name".
+Click "Show Project".
+3. Update Project:

+Enter the "Project Name".
+Click "Update Project".
+Modify the fields in the dialog that appears and confirm.
+4. Delete Project:

+Enter the "Project Name".
+Click "Delete Project".
+List All Projects:

+Click "Show All Projects".
+Filter Projects by Cost:

+Enter the "Cost Threshold".
+Click "Show Projects Above Threshold".
+Count Projects by Criteria:

+Enter the "Cost" and "Area".
+Click "Count Projects by Criteria".
+Project Structure
+dal: Data Access Layer (DAO) classes for managing project storage (in memory and file system).
+models: Data models representing projects.
+representation: GUI classes for interacting with the user.
+Main.java: Main entry point for the application